4 Great Things To Bring To Assisted Living In Rancho San Diego

 2. Entertainment Items

-When you move out of your private home and into assisted living in Rancho San Diego, you take away many tasks from your daily schedule.
+When you move out of your private home and into assisted living, you take away many tasks from your daily schedule.
 For instance, you no longer need to cook, clean, do laundry or yardwork.
 This provides you with plenty of time to pursue your own interests.

-While your facility for assisted living in Rancho San Diego will provide you with an assortment of daily, weekly and monthly activity choices, you also need to bring some of your own entertainment options.
-For instance, you will want to bring a television and a DVD player.
-You can transfer your DVDs from their cases and place them in a large binder to save space or use streaming services such as Netflix, Hulu or Amazon to watch movies.
+While most facilities for assisted living in San Diego provide an assortment of daily, weekly, and monthly activity choices, you also need to bring some of your own entertainment options.
+For instance, you will want to bring a television and possibly a DVD player.
+If you are comfortable with technology, you can also use streaming services such as Netflix, Hulu or Amazon to watch movies.

-Bringing a computer or laptop is always a good idea.
-A laptop takes up much less space, so this might be the best option.
-A tablet also is a great option as you can use these to read books and watch movies as well as surf the web and email friends or family and to check up on social media.
+Bringing a computer is always a good idea.
+A laptop takes up much less space than a desktop PC, so this might be the best option.
+It could also be helpful to bring a tablet or iPad.
+Tablets are a multipurpose device that can be used to: read books, watch movies, surf the web, email friends or family, check up on social media, and more.
 If you are an avid reader, a tablet can ensure that you always have something to read without taking up a ton of space.
 Many public libraries offer free audiobook checkouts and e-book checkouts, which can keep book costs down.

 3. Personal Items

 When it comes to clothing, think about comfort, ease and washability.
-For most people living at a home for assisted living in Rancho San Diego, mobility is an issue.
+For most people living at a home for assisted living, mobility is an issue.
 There are staff members to help with dressing and grooming, but it’s still nice to have clothing that is easy to take on and off.
+Though weather is mild and warm in San Diego, it is a good idea to bring some jackets, since the temperature might be cool inside the assisted living facility.
 Bring a small laundry basket, as well, to store the items that need laundering.

 4. Sentimental & Decorative Items

 These are perhaps the hardest items to pick and choose, and they tend to make the biggest impact on your apartment.
-Photography is always something people choose to bring to an apartment for assisted living in Rancho San Diego, and there are several ways to bring many photos without taking up a lot of space.
+Photography is always something people choose to bring, and there are several ways to bring many photos without taking up a lot of space.
 Rather than bring all of your photos with you, ask a family member to take the photos and have them scanned onto flash drives.
 From there, they can be placed onto a computer and some can be loaded into digital picture frames.
 These frames can hold hundreds of pictures, and will shift every few minutes to show a new picture.
 You also can decorate the apartment with collage frames that are filled with photos and other memorabilia.

 A few plants can bring much cheer to your new home for assisted living in Rancho San Diego, so consider bringing one or two plants along with you.
 Too many plants can clutter up the space, making mobility difficult, but placing an easy-care plant in the living room and one in the bedroom is a good idea.